Non-Gaussianity from the Cross-correlation of the Astrophysical Gravitational Wave Background and the Cosmic Microwave Background: Cross-Correlation formalism

 \section{Cross-Correlation formalism}

 We evaluate the cross-correlation of the AGWB with the CMB, including the effect of nG in the bias.
 Actually the cross-correlation arises mainly from the anisotropy related to the in-homogeneous distribution of GW sources in the sky and the late-ISW effect for the CMB.
 Let us better understand the physics behind this: BBH are relatively recent sources in the Universe evolution and as remarked before they trace the underlying dark matter distribution; so these sources reside in the large-scale gravitational potential.
 On the other hand, the late-ISW effect is first of all very recent (it is non-vanishing since the cosmological constant started to dominate the energy density) and also dominant on large scales.
 It is due to the time-variation of the gravitational potentials, that are constant during matter domination, but start varying again during Dark Energy domination (and this explains why it is recent).
-Moreover, as the perturbation re-enters the horizon it is damped by the expansion of the Universe and this justifies why the largest the scale, the higher the amplitude of the perturbation is expected.
-The presence of primordial nG is expected to result just in an enhancement or suppression of the cross-correlation.
-Suppose for a moment that the effect of the nG correction results in an enhancement with respect to the Gaussian values.
-This means that actually we are increasing the clustering of sources tracing the dark matter distribution; on the other hand a negative correction would result in a more sparse tracing and this would have a different effect on the correlation but also on the constraints on $f_{\rm NL}$.
+Moreover, as the perturbation re-enters the horizon it is damped by the expansion of the Universe and this justifies why the larger the scale, the higher the amplitude of the perturbation is expected.
+Let us now think for a moment on the effects we expect when adding the nG correction to the bias (equation \eqref{Eq::NG_correction}) in the analysis.
+Assuming to be in the case in which $(b-p)>0$, the effects of nG are expected just to increase (positive $f_{\rm NL}$) or suppress (negative $f_{\rm NL}$) the cross-correlation spectrum, while in the opposite case $(b-p)<0$ the effects are just inverted (in the range of $f_{\rm NL}$ allowed by Planck).
+Physically, this is due to a variation of the clustering properties of the tracers considered induced by primordial nG itself and it is expected to have an impact on the cross-correlation, but also on the constraints on $f_{\rm NL}$.